 We created Cokata Wiconi to meet the specific needs of Cheyenne River’s teens, who told us exactly what they wanted in terms of facilities, resources and programs.
 Thanks to their thoughtful input, and the support of valued partners such as Running Strong for American Indian Youth, Cokata Wiconi offers an art studio, classroom, dance studio, computer lab, library and full-size gymnasium.
 Its programs allow us to teach valuable job and life skills, foster wellness, address self-esteem issues, and give our kids a positive, healthy place to socialize, learn, express themselves and pursue their interests.

-Visit our programs by clicking on the links at right to see what we are doing for youth on Cheyenne River.
+Explore Cokata Wiconi by clicking on the links to the right to see what we are doing for Cheyenne River’s teens.
 If you, your family or your organization would like to contribute to our efforts, please visit our Volunteering or Help CRYP sections for more information.

 CRYP’s ground-breaking teen internship program, which offers tracks in sustainable agriculture, social enterprise, wellness and the arts, gives young people a chance to learn vital job and life skills—and gain significant hands-on experience—that will serve them well all their lives.
 Through this program, we are lifting up the next generation of Lakota creators, mentors, culture bearers and leaders.
 In 2013, we graduated 10 interns.
 By the end of 2017, that number had risen to nearly 500, and the program is still growing.
 Learn more about Internships at Cokata Wiconi.